harness/developer-hub/docs/continuous-delivery/gitops/harness-git-ops-basics.md

 A service represents your microservices and other workloads logically.
 A Service is a logical entity to be deployed, monitored, or changed independently.

-You can create or select services from an account, organization, and project level.
+You can create or select services from an account, organization, or project level.

 An account level service can only reference connectors for the manifests and artifacts within the account.
 These services are global and cannot have dependencies at a lower hierarchy level.